abeyyoseph/OtherProjects/NetworkTrafficAnomalyDetectionVAE/README.md

   - Outputs mean (`μ`) and log variance (`logvar`) for latent space representation.

 - **Latent Space Sampling**:
-  - A reparameterization trick was used:
+  - A reparameterization was used:
     `z = μ + ε * exp(0.5 * logvar)`, where `ε` is sampled from a standard normal distribution.

 - **Decoder**: